kyma-project/kyma/tests/function-controller/README.md

 ## Overview

-The project is a test scenario for all Rafter subcomponents, such as controllers and the Upload Service.
+The project is a test scenario for Function-Controller

 ## Prerequisites